 Another article was identified as a source for a potential measure concept.
-The article serves as the basis for a potential facility-level measure related to an emerging best practice in treating people with OUD who present to the ED.
-The study reported on a randomized trial where patients with opioid dependence receiving brief intervention, ED-initiated buprenorphine, and ongoing follow up in primary care with buprenorphine were found to be twice as likely to be engaged in OUD treatment compared with referral to community-based treatment or brief intervention and referral.32 Moreover, evaluation of the relative cost-effectiveness of these methods of intervening on opioid use disorders in the ED suggested that initiating buprenorphine prior to leaving the facility was also more cost effective than other interventions.
-A quality measure that holds facilities accountable to initiate appropriate MAT for people who present to the ED with OUD could potentially lessen the risk of overdose associated mortality, especially for those patients with concomitant BH conditions.
-What may further indicate the importance of initiating buprenorphine for patients receiving care in the ED are the previously discussed waiver requirements for buprenorphine providers.
+The article serves as the basis for a potential facility-level measure related to an emerging best practice in treating people with OUD who present themselves to the ED.
+The study describes results from a randomized trial in which patients with OUD received a brief intervention, an ED-initiated buprenorphine, and an ongoing follow-up in primary care with buprenorphine.
+Patients receiving this intervention were found to be twice as likely to be engaged in OUD treatment compared with referral to community-based treatment or brief intervention and referral.33 Moreover, evaluation of the relative cost-effectiveness of these services for treating OUDs in the ED suggested that initiating buprenorphine prior to leaving the facility was also more cost effective than other interventions.
+A quality measure that holds facilities accountable to initiate appropriate MAT for people who present themselves to the ED with OUD could potentially lessen the risk of overdose-associated mortality, especially for those patients with concomitant behavioral health conditions.
 Access to buprenorphine remains a challenge.
-According to a May 2020 data brief published by OIG, of all Medicare Part D beneficiaries at serious risk in 2017 who were diagnosed with OUD, only 7 percent received MAT through Part D. Any quality measure would need to ensure providers operating under existing limitations are not inappropriately penalized.33
+According to a May 2020 data brief published by OIG, of all the Medicare Part D beneficiaries in 2017 who were diagnosed with OUD, only 7 percent received MAT through Part D. Any quality measure would need to ensure that providers operating under existing limitations are not inappropriately penalized.34